clinicalml/SCOPE/README.md

 This repository contains the code of the SCOPE model and instructions for how to use the model on your own dataset.
 Below, we provide an example with a synthetic dataset.

+### Installing packages
+Before you begin, install all the required passages by running `sh setup.sh`.

 ### Importing your dataset

 You should adapt the function `load_data()` in `mm79/data/CustomDataModule.py` so that it loads your data.